UniversalViewer/uv-app-starter/README.md

     <iiif-gallery manifest="dat://<hash>/collection/index.json"></iiif-gallery>
     ```

-- In `package.json` under the `dist-dat` script, replace the dat address with your site's address.
+- In `package.json` under the `dist:dat` script, replace the dat address with your site's address.

-- Run `npm run publish-dat`.
+- Run `npm run publish:dat`.
 This will generate your IIIF using your dat address as the root.

 - Refresh your site in Beaker.